HewlettPackard/FAMfs/README.md

 FAMfs s a Gen-Z based distributed fabric attached memory (FAM) filesystem which is optimized for HPC applications using checkpoint/restart as a mechanism to tolerate cluster components failures.
+This work has been supported in part by the U.S. Department of Energy under LLNS Subcontract B621301.

 The FAMfs primary design goal is to achieve a write performance that saturates the underlying FAM media.
 This is done by eliminating contention between the writer